Riokadyd/yhou0161_9103_individual-project/README.md

 ### Orange Ghost <img src="assets/Orange Ghost.png" width="20" height="20" />

-Similar to the principle of the red Ghost, the Perlin Noise here controls its speed.
+Similar to the principle of the red Ghost, the Perlin Noise here controls Orange Ghost's speed.
 Keep it between 0.5 and 2.

 ```
 let noiseSpeed = map(noise(orangeGhostNoise), 0, 1, 0.5, 2);